Why Should You Go to a Touchless Car Wash?

 How Does a Touchless Car Wash Work?

 The machine moves back and forth and engages various jets and sprayers, creating quite a show.
-But in the end the chemicals do all the hard work, according to a representative from Spanish car-wash manufacturer Istobal in a trade article for Professional Carwashing & Detailing.
-No high pressure jet is enough to remove caked-on crud like bug splatter, bird droppings or fine dirt.
+But in the end, the chemicals do all the hard work— at least according to a representative from Spanish car-wash manufacturer Istobal in a trade article for Professional Carwashing & Detailing.
+No high-pressure jet is enough to remove caked-on crud like bug splatter, bird droppings or fine dirt.
 And these are only a few of the contaminants that require old-fashioned scrubbing to remove.
 To make up for the lack of direct contact, touchless car washes amp up the potency of the chemicals used during the wash.

 Pros and Cons